Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part2.md

 source /opt/xilinx/xrt/setup.sh
 ```

-NOTE: .csh scripts are also provided.
+*NOTE: .csh scripts are also provided but this tutorial assumes a bash shell is used.*

 To specify the location of any Data-Center of Embedded platforms you have installed, set the following environment variable: